advanced-security/enterprise-security-team/README.md

     pip install -r requirements.txt
     ```

-1. Edit the inputs as arguments to the script as follows:
+1. Choose inputs as arguments to the script as follows:

-    - the API endpoint (for GHES, EMU, or data residency) in `--api-url`.
-For GHEC this is not required.
+    - the server URL (for GHES, EMU, or data residency) in `--github-url`
+      - For GHEC this is not required.
+    - call the script with the correct GitHub PAT
+      - place it in `GITHUB_TOKEN` in your environment, or
-    - Create a file and save your token there to read it, and call the script with `--token-file` argument, or call the script with the token in `GITHUB_TOKEN` in your environment.
+      - create a file and save your token there to read it, and call the script with the `--token-file` argument
+    - use the enterprise slug as the first argument in the promote/demote scripts
-    - Add the enterprise slug to `--enterprise-slug`.
-This is string URL version of the enterprise identity.
-It's easily available in the enterprise admin url (for cloud and server), e.g. `https://github.com/enterprises/ENTERPRISE-SLUG-HERE`.
+      - this is string URL version of the enterprise identity.
+It's available in the enterprise admin url (for cloud and server), e.g. `https://github.com/enterprises/ENTERPRISE-SLUG-HERE`.
-    - For the security manager team script, the list of orgs output by `org-admin-promote.py` in `--unmanaged-orgs` and the name of the security manager team and the team members to add, in `--team-name` and `--team-members`.
-If you are using GHES 3.15 or below, please use the `--legacy` flag to use the legacy security managers API.
+    - for the security manager team script:
+      - use the list of orgs output by `org-admin-promote.py` in `--unmanaged-orgs`
+      - put the name of the security manager team and the team members to add in `--team-name` and `--team-members`.
+      - If you are using GHES 3.15 or below, please use the `--legacy` flag to use the legacy security managers API.

 1. Run them in the following order: